commontoolsinc/labs/rfcs/2024-05-13-minimal-ui-components.md

 }
 ```

-They leverage a syntax sugar that Swift offers... if the last argument is a closure, you can put the closure’s curly brackets on the outside of the function call, and omit the parenthesis if there are no other arguments.
+Views leverage a Swift syntax sugar: when the last argument is a closure, you can put the closure’s curly brackets on the outside of the function call, and omit the parenthesis, if there are no other arguments.
 So, the above de-sugars to:

 ```swift
 HStack(content: {